Celtic 3-1 Hearts: Your views

 - Published

-We asked for your views after Celtic beat Hearts 3-1 to maintain their nine point cushion at the top of the Scottish Premiership.
+We asked for your views after Hearts fell to a 3-1 defeat away to league leaders Celtic.

 Here's what you had to say: